 Since then local vandals left their mark, one result being that the unoccupied Hall was destroyed by fire in the 1960’s.

-In 1972 the owner at the time, Mr Heath, sold the valley to the then British Steel sports organisations, Phoenix Sports and Social Club and Parkgate Recreational Services, as an angling facility for their members.
+In 1972 the owner at the time, Mr Heath, sold the valley to the then British Steel sports organisation, Phoenix Sports and Social Club, as an angling facility for their members.
 In the following eight years the demise continued until in 1979/80 when the angling clubs embarked on a programme of restoration and development.
 Much of the effort centred on securing the ancient ponds which were in a poor state of repair or had silted up completely but in addition many hundreds of original estate boundary walls were rebuilt and new hedgerows planted.
 Concessionary footpaths were also established.

 Restoration and ongoing management work continues today.